5ahmnm1920MTIN-3h/home-codeingStandardsRefactoring-EStr2/README.md

 The game ends when the Santa hits an obstacle.
 The goal is to avoid as many obstacles as possible.

 ### Development platform:
-Windows 10, Unity version 2019.1.14f1, Visual Studio Community 2017, Scripting Runtime Version: .NET 4.0
+macOS Mojave, Unity version 2019.1.14f1, Visual Studio Community 2017 for Mac, Scripting Runtime Version: .NET 4.0

 ### Target platform:
 WebGl and Standalone, RefRes: 1920 * 1080